mikeashley/sovereign/roles/mailserver/DESIGN.md

 Mail delivery looks like this:

-  Remote MTA -> Rspamd (milter) -> Postfix -> Rspamd (rspamc) -> Dovecot -> user mailbox
+  Postfix -> Rspamd (milter) -> Postfix -> Dovecot -> user mailbox

 Mail from the remote MTA is received by Postfix and run through Rspamd.
 Greylisting and rejects happen in this pipeline.
-Once Postfix receives the message, it is sent to Dovecot over LMTP.
+Once Postfix receives the message back from Rspamd, it is sent to Dovecot over LMTP.
 Dovecot uses the antispam module to run rspamc (employing Rspamd).
 The sieve module is finally used to process headers added by Rspamd or any other milters.

 ## Mail filters